d2l-ai/d2l-en/chapter_computer-vision/image-augmentation.md

 apply(img, torchvision.transforms.RandomVerticalFlip())
 ```

-In the example image we used, the cat is in the middle of the image, but this
-may not be the case for all images.
-In
+In the example image we used, the cat is in the middle of the image, but this may not be the case in general.
-:numref:`sec_pooling`,
-we explained that the pooling layer can reduce the sensitivity of the
-convolutional layer to the target location.
-In addition, we can make objects
+In :numref:`sec_pooling`, we explained that the pooling layer can reduce the sensitivity of a convolutional layer to the target position.
-appear at different positions in the image in different proportions by randomly
-cropping the image.
-This can also reduce the sensitivity of the model to the
+In addition, we can also randomly crop the image to make objects appear in different positions in the image at different scales, which can also reduce the sensitivity of a model to the target position.
-target position.

-In the following code, we randomly crop a region with an area of 10% to 100% of the original area, and the ratio of width to height of the region is randomly selected from between 0.5 and 2.
+In the code below, we randomly crop an area with an area of $10\% \sim 100\%$ of the original area each time, and the ratio of width to height of this area is randomly selected from $0.5 \sim 2$.
 Then, the width and height of the region are both scaled to 200 pixels.
-Unless otherwise stated, the random number between $a$ and $b$ in this section refers to a continuous value obtained by uniform sampling in the interval $[a, b]$.
+Unless otherwise specified, the random number between $a$ and $b$ in this section refers to a continuous value obtained by random and uniform sampling from the interval $[a, b]$.

 ```{.python .input}
 shape_aug = gluon.data.vision.transforms.RandomResizedCrop(